Land Stewardship and Facility Maintenance

 Kiosk – an outdoor information center for visitors, maintained by ICF

 Clivus toilets – the public, composting bathrooms, maintained by ACPR

 Toolshed – For B&G equipment storage, maintained by ICF

 Walkway lighting – jointly maintained by ICF and ACPR

-During or around 2000, the hayfields were restored to native warm season grasses which are better wildlife habitat, and we do a controlled burn of the fields every two-three years, usually in conjunction with ACPR, Virginia Department of Forestry, and The Nature Conservancy.
+Around 2000, the hayfields were restored to native warm season grasses which are better wildlife habitat, and we do a controlled burn of the fields every two-three years, usually in conjunction with ACPR, Virginia Department of Forestry, and The Nature Conservancy.